Izhaki/codinsky/README.md

 A few concepts pop to mind:

 - **Seperation of concerns**: dev/no dev.
-- **Validation**: A cross-cutting concern for which this pattern is often used: `Client > Validation > Implementation`.
-In OOP decorators do this; it's much easier with functional style.
+- **Validation**: A cross-cutting concern, often solved with this pattern: `Client > Validation > Implementation`.
+In OOP [decorators](https://en.wikipedia.org/wiki/Decorator_pattern) do this; it's much easier with functional style.
-- **Masking**: All these dev blocks are in the way for someone wishing to understand the production code.
+- **Masking**: All these dev blocks are in the way for someone wishing to understand the production code (and likely vice-versa).

 So perhaps anything dev should live in its own script.
 Doing so would leave us with: